Deploy ClojureScript to Github Pages

 Setting up your CSS

-The next thing we want to do is add a style.css file at the same level as our index.html file so we can make our hello world look gorg'
+The next thing we want to do is add a style.css file at the same level as our index.html.
+Type the following into it

 :root {